thedevsbuddy/tailwind_cli/README.md

 * Also ```VelocityX``` provides a lot of features including ```Kind of tailwind``` styling but not fully featured.
 * In ```Tailwind CLI``` you can use your own configuration to get more custom styling as ```Tailwind``` itself provide you to extend the framework.
 So by using ```Tailwind CLI``` you can have that freedom.
 But as i personally used and checked ```VelocityX``` they don't have this feature.
 * Also in ```VelocityX``` you can not provide individual spacing for Horizontal and Vertical Axis.
 Because it overrides the previously provided spacing.
-* But in ```Tailwind CLI``` you can provide individual spacing Horizontaly and Verticaly or even all side individually.
+* But in ```Tailwind CLI``` you can provide individual spacing Horizontally and Vertically or even all side individually.
 *